 - Line a strainer with a coffee filter and place over a medium bowl.
-Working in batches, slowly pour the coffee into the filter until all of the liquid has strained (this may take a while); stop when you reach the solids at the bottom of the pitcher.
+Stir the coffee mixture to allow the grounds to sink to the bottom of the pitcher.
+Working in batches, slowly pour the coffee into the filter until all of the liquid has strained (this may take a while).
+Stop when you reach the solids at the bottom of the pitcher.
 Discard the grounds and the contents of the strainer.

 - Wash and dry the pitcher.
 Transfer the strained coffee back into the pitcher.
 Cover and refrigerate until completely chilled.
-This concentrate keeps for up to a week in the fridge.
+This concentrate keeps for up to 1 week in the fridge.

-- To serve, for each cup of iced coffee dilute the concentrate with an equal portion–give or take–of milk or water.
+- To serve, for each cup of iced cold brew coffee, dilute the concentrate with some milk or water.
 Sweeten with simple syrup, if desired, and serve over ice.